sadman-jahin/dotnet-practice-project/README.md

 # 🧾 Inventory App

-An enterprise-grade inventory management application designed with scalability, maintainability, and performance in mind.
+An  inventory management application (practice project) designed with Modular Monolithic Architecture.
 This application leverages modern architectural patterns and asynchronous event-driven communication to provide a robust inventory and order management system.

 ---